echenuau/pts3-pts4-IUT-LR/README.md

 **Made by CHENNAUD Emmanuel, ELOY Typhenn, LAMBERT Vincent, SOULLARD Thomas, TOURNEUR Hugo.**

-Tutored project following work by UIT Informatique students for the NATUITUION company.
+Tutored project following work by computer science UIT students for the NATUITUION company.
 The purpose of this project is to be able to collect information on the direction of a robot thanks to its gps position and send it to a postgres database.

 ## Installation & Dependencies
 This driver depends on: